haskell/haskell-language-server/docs/supported-versions.md

 ### Why deprecate older versions of GHC?

-`haskell-language-server`(HLS) is highly tied to the ghc api.This imposes a high maintenance cost:
+`haskell-language-server`(HLS) is highly tied to the ghc api.
+This imposes a high maintenance cost:

 - The codebase is littered with conditional logic,
 - We own auxiliary packages to support older versions of ghc.